Kicu/blog/README.md

 # Blog

 My personal blog powered by `nextjs` + `TypeScript` with articles stored as `*.md` files.
-This was created mostly for learning purposes and maybe in future for some thought-sharing process as well.
+This was created mainly for learning purposes and maybe for some thought-sharing process in future as well.

 Deployed to GitHub Pages.